Alternative Provision in Gloucestershire: creating a single Pupil Referral Unit from September 2023

-Gloucestershire’s Alternative Provision Transformation Project was launched in June 2020 and is part of the Joint High Needs Transformation Programme .
+Gloucestershire’s Alternative Provision Transformation Project was launched in June 2020 and supports Gloucestershire's Education Inclusion Strategy 2022-25.
 As part of this we are seeking to improve the arrangements that are in place for the children and young people in Gloucestershire who have been, or are at risk of being, excluded from school.
-There are three maintained Pupil Referral Units in Gloucestershire who work with children who find themselves in this situation.

-The background information and engagement document provides further information on this proposal and explains how key stakeholders can express a view on this proposal through a period of engagement running from 13 May 2021 till noon on 10 June 2021.
+The background information document provides further information on this proposal and explains how key stakeholders were able to express a view on this proposal through a period of engagement that ran from 7 September to 7 October 2022.